mesmur/fixed-term-track-web-server/README.md

 Fixed Term Track was built to help me track my Fixed Term investments (not that I have a lot of them ha.)

-It would help me aggregate these investments and track their maturity dates, giving me a heads-up on any upcoming maturities / return dates.
+It would help me aggregate these term investments and track their maturity dates, giving me a heads-up on any upcoming maturities / return dates.

 At the moment though, this is a work in progress, and I'm still figuring out the best way to structure the data and the application.